zextras/tech-doc/source/suite/admin.rst

 The ``Domain Quota`` is a property that specifies the maximum mailbox quota that **any Administrator** can grant to a mailbox in the domain.

-   **Warning**

-   Assigning an unlimited quota to a mailbox will override the Domain Quota setting.
+.. warning:: Assigning an unlimited quota to a mailbox will override the Domain Quota setting.

 .. _grant_limit_vs_domain_quota: